CodethinkLabs/immut/README.md

     adduser immutuser
     passwd immutuser (then set a password)

-Create a project group (for the example project):

-    groupadd p1

-Add your new user to the new group:
+Add your new user to the example project group:

     usermod -a -G p1 immutuser